cwangsf/MiniLibrary/PRIVACY.md

 # Privacy Policy for Mini Library

-This app is used by St. Kilian German School to manage library inventory and book checkouts.
+This app is for personal library or School to manage library inventory and book checkouts.

 ## Information We Collect:
-- Student ID for checkout tracking
 - Book inventory data
 - Checkout and return dates